Remi-Gau/bids_cookbook/README.md

         This dataset contains EEG, MEG and fMRI data on the same subject within the same paradigm.
     </p>
     <p>
-        Very often MRI source ata will be in a DICOM format and will required to be converted.
+        Very often MRI source data will be in a DICOM format and will require to be converted.
-        Here the MRI data is in 3D Nifti Nifti  format <code>.hdr/.img</code> and we will need to change that to a 4D Nifti <code>.nii</code> format.
+        Here the MRI data is in "3D" Nifti format <code>.hdr/.img</code> and we will need to change that to a "4D" Nifti <code>.nii</code> format.
     </p>
 </details>